 Undergraduate Brand Voice

 Finally, all copy should be grammatically accurate and stylistically consistent, following AP Style.
-Do not use a tone that is irreverent or ironic.
 Please refer to the AP Stylebook online regarding style questions.

 Super Headlines, Headlines & Subheads

 Superheadlines, headlines and subheads each have their own unique purpose.
 They also have a specific hierarchy.
 Super headlines are reserved for asking big questions or making bold statements and typically exist on the cover or within the first pages of a piece to set the tone.
 A super headline should always stand alone.
 Headlines are common and should be cleverly worded and thought-provoking because they serve as a lead-in to the story by engaging the reader and enticing them to read more.
 Finally, subheads usually act in tandem with the headline.
 In contrast with a dramatic headline, a subhead gives the reader more straightforward information, so they have an idea of the story's subject.